FAYPWC.COM

 Above and Beyond

 PWC is proud to be a charter member of the national Partnership for Safe Water.
-We were the first utility in North Carolina to earn the United States Environmental Protection Agency (EPA) Director’s Award for water treatment, recognizing our extra efforts in providing clean and safe drinking water that meets all EPA regulatory requirements.
-PWC has received this prestigious recognition for 23 consecutive years.
+We were the first utility in North Carolina to earn the Environmental Protection Agency (EPA) Director’s Award for water treatment, recognizing our extra efforts in providing clean and safe drinking water that exceeds federal drinking water standards.
+PWC has received this prestigious recognition for 24 consecutive years.

 In 2011, PWC became a charter member of the Partnership for Safe Water Distribution System Optimization Program.
 This program focuses on the operation and maintenance of water treatment facilities, water mains and storage tanks.
 In 2014, when we completed the 18-month self-assessment phase of the program, we were among the first utilities in the country to be recognized for this achievement.

-To make sure your drinking water is clean and meets all EPA regulatory requirements, PWC’s two Water Treatment Facilities – P.O.
+To make sure your drinking water is clean and safe, PWC’s two Water Treatment Facilities – P.O.
 Hoffer and Glenville Lake – use advanced technology and proven methods to process the water we provide.
-In 2023, we treated over 9 billion gallons of water for our customers!
+In 2024, we treated over 10 billion gallons of water for our customers!
 To ensure strict compliance with EPA regulations and to ensure the safety of the water we provide, we continuously monitor our water quality by performing more than 150,000 tests a year.

 Where Your Water Comes From